 Samford does not have out-of-state tuition.
 All students are charged the same tuition.
 Our standard tuition for nurse anesthesia is usually less than out-of-state tuition charged by state universities.

 The DNP program is nine semesters.
 There will be a significant orientation prior to the first semester.
 The first two semesters, summer and fall, will be taken online.
 It is possible that students may continue to work during these semesters.
 At the beginning of the third semester, in January, students will come to campus to begin face-to-face classes.

 A Doctor of Nursing Practice with a focus in Nurse Anesthesia.

 Do you offer courses online?

-In the D.N.P. program, students will have a significant orientation in May 2018.
+In the DNP program, students will have a significant orientation prior to starting courses in May.
 The first two semesters, summer and fall, will be taken online.
-It is possible that students may be albe to continue to work during these semesters.
+It is possible that students may be able to continue to work during these semesters.
 At the beginning of the third semester, January, students will come to campus for face-to-face classes.